AUTOIMMUNE & INFLAMMATION

 How are thyroid issues treated?

-At Parsley Health, we try to take a natural approach to thyroid healing.
+At Parsley Health, our healthcare providers try to take a natural approach to thyroid healing.
 “While some patients may still need medication, we rely on nutrition and lifestyle changes to help manage these conditions.”
-Through diet and lifestyle changes, some patients are able to lower the dosage of their medication, come off of it entirely, or improve symptoms of their thyroid condition.
+Through a balanced diet and lifestyle changes, some patients are able to lower the dosage of their medication, come off of it entirely, or improve symptoms of their thyroid condition.
+Here are eight thyroid healing practices you can start today.

-1. Get adequate iodine.
+1. Get adequate iodine levels.

-One nutritional trigger for hypothyroidism is not getting enough iodine.
-“Iodine is important to maximize thyroid function, so getting the right amount can help give you a boost,” Safdieh says.
-Though it’s less common in North America, iodine deficiency is still prevalent worldwide and is considered the leading nutritional cause of hypothyroidism.
 Since the body can’t make iodine, it’s important to choose foods that contain it.
 Safdieh recommends focusing on sea vegetables like seaweed and kelp, but iodine is also found in iodized salt, fish, and eggs.

 2. Manage your stress.